ifti5465/Weekend-Project-1/README.md

 Our team conducted an experiment where:
 - Ifti Ahmed used Chef Raj to get dish suggestions based on available ingredients
-- Person 2 used Chef Raj to request a recipe for the suggested dish
+- Person 2 used a Chef of their choice to request a recipe for the suggested dish
-- Person 3 used Nonna Maria to critique the provided recipe
+- Person 3 used a Chef of their choice to critique the provided recipe

 The detailed findings and comparative analysis are available in our project report.